Wolverine971/9takes/README.md

-# 9takes Svelte Rewrite/ Notes
+# 9takes- Anonymous questions and answers with a touch of personality

+## Find out what people think, feel and do

+> this is a rewrite of 9takes

 ## Why the name 9takes

-9takes eludes to the enneagram and how there are 9 personalities/ worldviews/ takes on life.
+9takes comes from the 9 personality types within the Enneagram.
+Therefore there are 9 personalities/ worldviews/ takes on life.

 ## Reasons for rewrite